In this guide, I want to show you how to master your English reading comprehension.

 What is skimming?

-Skimming is a process in reading a text where you just read the title, the headings and the subheadings of the text to get a general idea of what it is about.
+Skimming is a process of reading a text where you just read the title, the headings and the subheadings of the text to get a general idea of what it is about.

 It is a very useful practice often done by researchers and people working in universities.